 It can be difficult to tell which products will work and which won't, especially if you expect fast results or try multiple treatments at once.
 Most remedies and herbal treatments for hair loss take time to work and shouldn't be used at the same time as other treatments, as you could increase your risk of side effects.

 But if you follow this sensible advice, there are several herbal treatments for hair loss that you can try.
-These tend to be much gentler on the scalp as medical treatments but can be just as effective at preventing hair loss and causing hair regrowth.
+These tend to be much gentler on the scalp than medical treatments, but can be just as effective at preventing hair loss and causing hair regrowth.

 Top 5 Herbal Treatments for Hair Loss